 I asked the couple if they were looking for Bill Hadden and they were.
 I explained he was the T.H.Hadden on the memorial.

 Who were these people?
 I certainly didn’t recognize them as cousins.
 As it turned out, the lady was a daughter of one of the men incarcerated with Uncle Bill in Changi and he had even attended her wedding.
 They were en route from Birchip to Melbourne and thought they would drop in at the memorial to look for her father’s name.
 Unbelievable.
 To think they were there at the same time I was.
-Also if I hadn’t been there at that time, they would left wondering why Bill Hadden’s name was not on the memorial.
+Also, if I hadn’t been there at that time, they’d have left wondering why Bill Hadden’s name was not on the memorial.

 This is a pertinent time to remember that visit eight years ago.
-On February 15, 1942, 70 years ago, Singapore fell to the Japanese and Bill Hadden of the 2/13th Australian General Hospital was taken prisoner.
+On 15 February 1942, seventy years ago, Singapore fell to the Japanese and Bill Hadden of the 2/13th Australian General Hospital (2/13 AGH) was taken prisoner.
 In the days after he would walk through the gates of Changi prison.

 I grew up familiar with the name Sister Vivian Bullwinkel.
-On Anzac Day, as we watched the march on T.V., Nana would proudly tell me Uncle Bill knew Vivian Bullwinkle during the war.
-It was not until I was older that I gradually became aware of her heroics and the horrific acts she saw.
+On Anzac Day, as we watched the march on television, Nana would proudly tell me Uncle Bill knew Vivian Bullwinkel during the war.
+It was not until I was older I became aware of her heroics and the horrific acts she saw.

 I also grew up familiar with the name “Changi,” again because Nana would talk of Uncle Bill being in “Changi” during the war.
-It probably was not until Uncle Bill, Nana and their two sisters Rose and Alma visited Singapore and the infamous prison, that I had any inkling of what it really was.
+It probably was not until Uncle Bill, Nana and their two sisters Rose and Alma visited Singapore and the infamous prison in 1981, that I had any inkling of what it really was.

-As I have read more, I have learned more of the existence of Uncle Bill’s and thousands of other Australians during that time.
+As I have read more, I have learned more of life in Changi for Uncle Bill and thousands of other Australians during that time.
 I now know why Nana was so proud of her brother “Billy”.

-An article from the Sydney Morning Herald of September 18, 1945 tells the story of Banka Island through the words of Sister Vivian Bullwinkle.
+An article from the Sydney Morning Herald of 18 September 1945 tells the story of Banka Island in Sister Vivian Bullwinkel’s words.